|

 The main

 role for the Rooikat tank destroyer is combat reconnaissance.
-It's
+Its

 secondary role is combat support and anti-guerilla operations.